 Minted tokens are distributed in proportion to the amount of data supplied to the market.
-Some fraction of the NOMIX fees and Autonomous Economic Agents fees are used to buy back NOMX and burn.
+Some fraction of the NOMIX fees and Autonomous Economic Agents fees may be used to buy back NOMX and burn.

 TECHNOLOGY

 A Web3 Technology Bundle